working-group-two/engineering-blog/pages/faq.md

 ### What functionality does your network support?

-We deliver user databases, voice, messaging and internet connectivity from the core network.
+We deliver user databases, voice, messaging and Internet connectivity from the core network.
 In telco terms we have the HLR/HSS, SMSC, MMSC, MSC and PGW.

 ### What is the business model?